 Investments by the Scheme in debt and money market instruments of group companies of both the sponsor and the asset management company shall not exceed 10% of the net assets of the scheme.
 Such investment limit may be extended to 15% of the net assets of the Scheme with the prior approval of the Board of Trustees.
-The investments of the scheme in debt and money market instruments of group companies of both the sponsor and the asset management company of the mutual fund in excess of these limits, made on or before October 1, 2019 may be grandfathered till maturity date of such instruments.
-The maturity date of such instruments shall be as applicable on October 1, 2019.

 For this purpose, a group means a Group as defined under regulation 2 (mm) of SEBI (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates.
 The above restrictions will not be applicable to the equity portion of the Scheme's portfolio.